-The carrying value of goodwill is written down by the amount of any impairment and the loss is recognised in the Statement of Comprehensive Income in the period in which it occurs.
+Any impairment loss resulting from the assessment is recognised in the Statement of Comprehensive Income in the period in which it occurs.
 Impairment losses on goodwill are not reversed.
-For conducting impairment reviews, CGU's are the lowest level at which management monitors the return on investment on assets.

 Goodwill and other intangible assets (continued)

 ii) Other intangible assets

 Other intangible assets comprise software assets related to the Company's customer platform.
 Other intangible assets are recognised if they arise from contractual or other legal rights or if they are capable of being separated or divided from the Company and sold, transferred, licensed, rented or exchanged.
 Software development costs are capitalised when they are direct costs associated with identifiable and unique software products that are expected to provide future economic benefits and the cost of those products can be measured reliably.
 These costs include payroll, materials, services and directly attributable overheads.
 Internally developed software meeting these criteria and externally purchased software are classified in intangible assets on the balance sheet and amortised on a straight-line basis over their useful life of five years.
 Capitalisation of costs ceases when the software is capable of operating as intended.
 Costs of maintaining software are expensed as incurred.